lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 _Before Iris leaves, she thinks for a bit and holds her arm, not wanting to possibly be hurt from the crocodile._

 > ...
-I suppose I’d better not.
+I suppose I'd better not.

 **Zander** _(03-Sep-18 02:37 PM)_